BigSoftVideo/CAVA360VR2.0/README.md

 You will be able to track bugs and features as issues in our [project KANBAN board](https://github.com/BigSoftVideo/CAVA360VR-beta-testing/projects/1)

-## Using SLACK to communicate directly with the developers
+## Using DISCORD to communicate directly with the developers

 We are using a workspace on Slack to share thoughts and fix issues interactively